 One of the true greats of garnering a real heated response from the paying public was Ravishing Rick Rude.

 Rick Rude – Early Life and Wrestling Beginnings

 Born Richard Erwin Rood on December 7th, 1958, Rude attended Robbinsdale High School in Robbinsdale, Minnesota.
-This area became somewhat of a hotbed for athletes turned professional wrestlers as “Mr. Perfect” Curt Hennig, Tom Zenk, Nikita Koloff, and the WWF’s Berzerker all emerged from this region at a similar time.
+This area became somewhat of a hotbed for athletes turned professional wrestlers as "Mr. Perfect" Curt Hennig, Tom Zenk, Nikita Koloff, and the WWF’s Berzerker emerged from this region at a similar time.
 He was especially close friends with Curt Hennig.
 Being trained with some of these names by Eddie Sharkey after leaving college, Rude began working matches in 1982 as Ricky Rood, a babyface jobber.
 Like many of his counterparts, he bounced around the territories before finding a more regular home in CWF (Championship Wrestling from Florida) in December 1984.

 In CWF, Rude was managed by Percy Pringle III (who later played the role of Paul Bearer in the WWF).
-Over the span of three years and feuding with the likes of Pez Whatley, Brian Blair, and Wahoo McDaniel, Rude captured the NWA Florida Southern Heavyweight Championship twice as well as the NWA Florida United States Tag Championship belts alongside Jesse Barr.
+Over the span of three years and feuding with the likes of Pez Whatley, Brian Blair, and Wahoo McDaniel, Rude captured the NWA Florida Southern Heavyweight Championship twice and the NWA Florida United States Tag Championship belts alongside Jesse Barr.
 Here in Florida is where he honed his craft before moving on to the Texas-based promotion World Class Championship Wrestling.

 Rick Rude in the WWF